cmhh/seasadj/README.md

 ![](img/tojson01.png)

-In this case, failure will yield a status code of 422 (Unproccessable Entity) if the provided SPC appears invalid, and 500 (Internal Server Error) if the adjustment otherwise fails.
+In this case, failure will yield a status code of 422 (Unprocessable Entity) if the provided SPC appears invalid, and 500 (Internal Server Error) if the adjustment otherwise fails.

 Finally, we can convert a JSON specifications object via the `/seasadj/spec/toSPC` endpoint.
 In this case the output will be a JSON object containing content appropriate for a SPC file for each individual specification found: